Michael Jordan Refused to Pass the Ball to a Teammate Despite Phil Jackson Calling a Timeout to Tell Him to Make the Pass

 Meanwhile, Longley played a significant role in the Bulls’ second three-peat.
 He was a skilled shooter for a seven-footer and played solid defense in the paint.
 In April 1998, Jordan called Longley the Bulls’ big stabilizer in the middle.

 Jordan never punched Longley as he did Will Perdue and Steve Kerr.
-However, he constantly challenged him in practices and games and rode him until he was satisfied.
-That type of leadership style didn’t always sit right with Longley, who talked about it at the end of part 1 of his documentary, One Giant Leap.
+However, he constantly challenged him in practices and games until he was satisfied.
+That leadership style didn’t always sit right with Longley, who discussed it at the end of part 1 of his documentary, One Giant Leap.

-Jordan and Longley are friends and remain in contact with each other to this day.
-However, the latter admitted that he didn’t always love Black Jesus as a teammate in his documentary.
+Jordan and Longley are friends and keep in touch to this day.
+However, the latter admitted he didn’t always love Black Jesus as a teammate in his documentary.

 “I didn’t love MJ,” Longley said.
 “I thought MJ was difficult and unnecessarily harsh on his teammates and probably on himself, and I think, you know, I just didn’t enjoy being around him that much, and that was cool.
 It was cool with MJ, and it was cool with me.
 At the end of the day, we found a way to respect each other on the court and to co-exist, and that was cool.”

-Without Jordan, Longley doesn’t win three NBA championships.
-He probably also doesn’t have the celebrity status he currently lives with.
-Jordan essentially made everyone on the Bulls championship teams famous in some capacity, and Chicago became one of the top dynasties in sports history because of his ruthlessness.
+Without Jordan, Longley wouldn’t have won three NBA championships.
+He also likely wouldn’t have his current level of fame either.
+Jordan essentially made everyone on the Bulls championship teams famous in some capacity.
+Chicago became one of the top dynasties in sports history because of his ruthlessness.